matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ### Backwards compatibility

+A thread will be displayed as a chain of replies on clients unaware of threads.

-In order to provide a readable event history for everyone, thread-ready clients should attach a `m.in_reply_to` mixin to the event source.
+Thread-ready clients should attach a `m.in_reply_to` mixin to the event source.
 It should always reference the latest event in the thread unless a user is explicitely replying to another event.
 The quote reply fallback should be hidden in a thread context unless it contains the new `render_in` field as described in the previous section.

 ```jsonc